Divinetabitha77/LITA_CLASS_DOCUMENTATION/README.md

 ### In Tasks 4, Pivot Table and Pivot Chart were Created to Summarize and Analyze the Cleaned Data by following the steps below:

 ### Creating a Pivot Table
-- Prepare Your Data
+- Preparing the  Data
-- Select Your Data
+- Selecting the prepared Data
-- Insert a Pivot Table
+- Inserting a Pivot Table
-- Build the Pivot Table
+- Building the Pivot Table
-- Customize the Pivot Table
+- Customizing the Pivot Table

-###Creating a Pivot Chart
+### Creating a Pivot Chart
-- Select the Pivot Table
+- Selecting the Pivot Table
-- Insert a Pivot Chart
+- Inserting a Pivot Chart
-- Customize the Pivot Chart
+- Customizing the Pivot Chart
-- Interactivity
+- inserting slicers to the pivot charts for Visual filtering

-- Refresh the Pivot Table
+## Power BI Tasks